unicode-org/cldr/ldml/tr35-keyboards.md

 **Virtual keyboard:** see **Touch keyboard**

+## Notation

+- Ellipses (`…`) in syntax examples are used to denote substituted parts.

+  For example, `id="…keyId"` denotes that `…keyId` (the part between double quotes) is to be replaced with something, in this case a key identifier.
+As another example, `\u{…usv}` denotes that the `…usv` is to be replaced with something, in this case a Unicode scalar value in hex.

 ### Escaping

 When explicitly specified, attribute values can contain escaped characters.
-This specification uses two methods of escaping, the _UnicodeSet_ notation and the `\u{...}` notation.
+This specification uses two methods of escaping, the _UnicodeSet_ notation and the `\u{…usv}` notation.

 ### UnicodeSet Escaping